The soil requirement must be fulfilled accordingly to acquire excellent air purifying benefits of the Spider plant.

 3. Soil pH Value

-If the pH value is less than 6.0, then you can use limestone to compensate.
+Similarly, if the pH value of the soil is less than 6.0, you can use limestone to compensate.

 4. Proper Aeration